Discover the fascination of spaceflight and space exploration

 Children / Students

-for groups of 15 or more and for registration!
+for groups of 20 - 40 persons and for registration!

 Prices per tour plus admission